htihle/htihle.github.io/weirdml.md

     <p><em>Maximum accuracy for each run on the Unsupervised Digit Recognition task by each model.
 The bars show the mean value over all the runs.
 Error bars represent the standard deviation over runs (not the error on the mean).
 The grey dots represent individual runs, and the violin plots shows the distribution of accuracies over all the runs.</em></p>
 </div>

-This task had by far the highest failure rate, with the models strugglig to implement a complete semi-supervised training pipeline without making any mistakes.
+This task had by far the highest failure rate, with the models struggling to implement a complete semi-supervised training pipeline without making any mistakes.
 Once you get a working pipeline, however, you can get very good results, as it is a fairly easy dataset to classify.
 Given the high failure rate of the other models it is even more impressive how consistently great the results from claude-3-5-sonnet are, getting an average accuracy of 80%, and a median of over 90%.

 ## Further Analysis
 We have performed some very basic additional analysis of the results here.